micromatch/micromatch/README.md

 There is an important, notable difference between minimatch and micromatch _in regards to how backslashes are handled_ in glob patterns.

-* Micromatch exclusively and explicitly reserves backslashes for escaping characters in a glob pattern, even on windows, which is consistent with bash behavior. _More importantly, unescaping globs can result in unsafe regular expressions_.
+- Micromatch exclusively and explicitly reserves backslashes for escaping characters in a glob pattern, even on windows, which is consistent with bash behavior. _More importantly, unescaping globs can result in unsafe regular expressions_.
-* Minimatch converts all backslashes to forward slashes, which means you can't use backslashes to escape any characters in your glob patterns.
+- Minimatch converts all backslashes to forward slashes, which means you can't use backslashes to escape any characters in your glob patterns.

 We made this decision for micromatch for a couple of reasons:

-* Consistency with bash conventions.
+- Consistency with bash conventions.
-* Glob patterns are not filepaths.
-They are a type of [regular language](https://en.wikipedia.org/wiki/Regular_language) that is converted to a JavaScript regular expression.
+- Glob patterns are not filepaths.
+They are a type of [regular language][regular-language] that is converted to a JavaScript regular expression.
 Thus, when forward slashes are defined in a glob pattern, the resulting regular expression will match windows or POSIX path separators just fine.

 **A note about joining paths to globs**